Electronic and Electrical Engineering

 We accept a variety of in-country and secure English language tests, find out more:

 Please note, some courses may require a higher standard of English than stated in this page.
 Contact email@example.com for further information.

-If you are a Scottish resident or EU national you are not liable to pay fees and should apply to SAAS for funding.
+If you are a Scottish resident, you may be eligible for funding and should apply to SAAS for funding.

 Students from other parts of the UK should visit the appropriate website:

 Scholarships and Financial Awards